Panther Creek High School (Frisco, Texas)

 Panther Creek High School is a public high school within northwest Frisco, Texas.
 It is a part of Frisco Independent School District and it is located in Denton County.
 Panther Creek opened in 2022 and it is Frisco Independent School District's 12th high school.

 History

 Panther Creek completed construction in June 2022, opening fall of the same year.
 The school is named after the creek that is by the campus.
-Panther Creek High school receives students from Stafford and Trent Middle School, and also relieves Lone Star High School and Memorial High school from exceeding 2,100 students.
+Panther Creek High school receives students from Stafford, Wilkinson, and Trent Middle School, and also relieves Lone Star High School and Memorial High school from exceeding 2,100 students.

 Demographics

 As of the 2023-2024 school year, there are a total of 1,166 students enrolled at Panther Creek High School.
 Of the students enrolled, 31.14% of students are Asian, 22.99% are African American, 26.59% are White, 13.39% are Hispanic, 0.77% are American Indian/Alaskan Native, 0.17% are Pacific Islanders, and 4.97% are Multiracial.
 17.5% of students at Panther Creek High are eligible for free and reduced lunch.